scrapy-plugins/scrapy-zyte-api/docs/usage/retry.rst

 Retrying successful Zyte API responses
 ======================================

-When a :ref:`successful Zyte API response <zyte-api-successful-responses>` is received, a Scrapy response object is built based on the upstream website response (see :ref:`response`), and passed to your :ref:`downloader middlewares
+When a :ref:`successful Zyte API response <zapi-successful-responses>` is received, a Scrapy response object is built based on the upstream website response (see :ref:`response`), and passed to your :ref:`downloader middlewares
 <topics-downloader-middleware>` and :ref:`spider callback <topics-spiders>`.